zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 Check that the URL `jwks_uri` contains the key for  OIDC token validation.

-:::tip**Tips**
+:::tip
 API ML Gateway exposes a validate token operation which is suitable during the OIDC setup.
-The operation allows to verify that OIDC token is trusted by the API ML.
-The accounts mapping step is not included in that operation.
+The operation makes it possible to verify that OIDC token is trusted by API ML.
+Note that the accounts mapping step is not included in this operation.

+Use the following curl command to validate that the OIDC token is trusted by API ML:
 ```shell
 curl --location 'https://"$HOSTNAME:$PORT"/gateway/api/v1/auth/oidc-token/validate --data '{"token": "$OIDC_TOKEN","serviceId": "$SERVICE_ID"}'
 ```
 :::

 ## Azure Entra ID OIDC notes
-API ML uses the `sub` claim of the ID Token to identify the user and map to MF account.
-The Azure token `sub` is alphanumeric value, see the topic _Use claims to reliably identify a user_ in the Microsoft Learn documentation, whereas the OKTA ID token has an email in the `sub` claim.
+API ML uses the `sub` claim of the ID Token to identify the user and to map to the mainframe account.
+Note that the structure of the `sub` claim varies between the Azure token and the OKTA ID token:
+* The Azure token `sub` is an alphanumeric value.
+For more information, see the topic _Use claims to reliably identify a user_ in the Microsoft Learn documentation.
+* The OKTA ID token has an email in the `sub` claim.

 For more information about Entra ID token format see _ID token claims reference_ in the Microsoft documentation.